-That’s a lot of traffic—so how can you take advantage, and use SlideShare to amplify your content, grow your visibility and market your business?
+That’s a lot of traffic—so how can you take advantage, and use SlideShare as part of your organic content marketing activities, grow your visibility and market your business?

 By publishing content to SlideShare, you can:

 - Siphon off traffic for your own website...

 - Build authority and credibility...

 - Grow engagement on social media...

 In this post, I’ll show you exactly how to create and publish content on the platform, and use it effectively for marketing.

 - Very few businesses are taking full advantage of everything that SlideShare offers...